prasannavl/Liara/README.md

 ==================================

 **Project Status Note:**
-This project is was just a high-performance experiment, and is now obsolete.
+This project was just a high-performance experiment, and is now obsolete.
 Please check **ASP.NET vNext** at https://github.com/aspnet/home

 Where elegance meets performance.